A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 +

-Bring to light a previously obscure systemic issue within Korean adoption.
+Bring to international light a previously obscure systemic issue within Korean adoption.

-Contribute significantly to the creation of two documentaries — one produced in Korea and one in the United States — so that this systemic injustice becomes identified early enough to be brought to the attention of TRC 2 by December 18th, 2020 and ultimately acknowledged in the March 25th, 2025 TRC 2 Interim Report.
+Contribute substantially to the development of two major documentaries—one produced in South Korea and one in the United States—and help ensure that this systemic injustice is identified early enough to be brought before TRC 2 by December 18, 2020, and ultimately acknowledged in the TRC 2 Interim Report released on March 25, 2025.

 Within four years, reunite nearly 50 Korean Adoptees with their birth families.
 Be sure to do this for free.